5 Benefits of Family Anonymous Meetings When You Have an Addict in the Family

 Family Anonymous Meetings

 Family Anonymous meetings have no formal membership requirements or monthly dues to pay.
-According to Samuel Merritt University, meeting moderators are not trained professionals or counselors, but individuals working on their own recovery path.
+Meeting moderators are not trained professionals or counselors, but individuals working on their own recovery path.

-Much like the name implies, Family Anonymous meeting attendees can choose to remain anonymous with all members taking a vow to maintain the privacy of the group and the topics discussed during meetings.
-Ultimately, the purpose of Family Anonymous meetings works to help families better cope with the effects of addiction and learn ways of living happy, fulfilling lives in the process.
+Much like the name implies, Family Anonymous meeting attendees can choose to remain anonymous, with all members taking a vow to maintain the privacy of the group and the topics discussed during meetings.
+Ultimately, the purpose of Family Anonymous meetings is to help families better cope with the effects of addiction and learn ways of living happy, fulfilling lives in the process.

 The 12 Steps for Family Anonymous Meetings